-- 7. Optional: Under Optional content, write introductory text to the survey (to be displayed on the first question) and some final words (to be displayed after the last question). - 1.
-Under On first question, enter the text of the different introductory elements to the campaign: - Greetings: Brief salutation formula.
-To personalize your greetings, use a word between braces to refer to the user (e.g. {user}, {colleague}, {co-worker}, etc).
-In the greetings, the placeholder is replaced by the actual name of the user who receives the notification, if the system is able to retrieve it.
-Otherwise, the notification displays the word without the braces. - Header: Message displayed above the first question.
-Useful to clarify the purpose of the campaign to the user. - Footer: Message displayed below the first question.
-Useful to give additional info about the campaign process (estimated duration, deadline, contact information, etc). - 2.
-Under After last question, type in some acknowledgment text as Final message. - 11.
-Optional: Under Translations, click the link Click here to add a new translation for translating the campaign to a different language. - 12.
-Optional: Before saving your campaign, click Preview to inspect how the end-users will see the campaign in their own devices.
-The preview function relies on the Collector being installed in the same machine that runs the Finder. - 13.
-To save your new campaign, either: - Click Save to keep your changes without publishing the campaign.
+- 1. Optional: Under Translations, click the link Click here to add a new translation for translating the campaign to a different language. - 2.
+Optional: Before saving your campaign, click Preview to inspect how the end users will see the campaign in their own devices.
+The preview function relies on the Collector being installed in the same machine that runs the Finder. - 3.
+To save your new campaign, either: - ◆ Click Save to keep your changes without publishing the campaign.
 The name of the campaign appears grayed out to indicate that the campaign remains in the idle state. - ◆ Click Save & Publish to store the changes and publish immediately your campaign.
 Targeted users start receiving notifications to take the survey.
 Once the campaign is published, you can edit only a restricted set of its features.